Last update: 12.20.2018

 From the start, AirVPN has been led by activists, not entrepreneurs, and it retains a mission to open the web up and protect those under repressive jurisdictions.

-Nowadays, it has expanded from its humble origins, operating over 200 servers in 19 countries and 3 continents.
+Nowadays, it has expanded from its humble origins, operating over 220 servers in 19 countries and 3 continents.
 Yet they continue to operate in the spirit of openness – allowing users access to real-time server-monitoring data and other innovative features.
-It’s become a multi-platform project too, with AirVPN now available for Android and iOS devices, as well as desktop computers and popular routers.
+It’s become a multi-platform project, too, with AirVPN now available for Android and iOS devices, as well as desktop computers and popular routers.

-So how does it match up with commercial rivals?
-Read this AirVPN review to find out.
+So how does it match up with its commercial rivals?
+Read our AirVPN review to find out.